Investigating Data Hierarchies in Multifidelity Machine Learning for Excitation Energies: Results

-Similar observations and inferences can be made for the error contour for the SVP-631G fidelity pair as seen on the top-right plot of Fig.~\ref{fig_error_contours}.
+Similar observations and inferences can be made for the error contour for the SVP-631G fidelity pair as seen on the top-right plot of Figure \ref{fig_error_contours}.
 In this set-up, consider the top right corner which is marked with a circle.
-This is identified as $(N_{train}^{631G}=2^{11},N_{train}^{SVP}=2^2)$ and has the following multifidelity data structure (with increasing fidelity): $\{2^{13},2^{12},2^{11},2^2,2\}$.
+This is identified as $(N_{\rm train}^{631G}=2^{11},N_{\rm train}^{\rm SVP}=2^2)$ and has the following multifidelity data structure (with increasing fidelity): $\{2^{13},2^{12},2^{11},2^2,2\}$.
 As in the previous case, the training data scaling is only applied to the fidelities that are not studied as part of the error contour.
-This mode reports a MAE of about 837 $\rm cm^{-1}$.
+This mode reports 0.030 as the RMAE.
 Once again, the diagonal of the contour plot corresponds to the regular o-MFML model.
-Consider then, the block identified by $(N_{train}^{631G}=2^{6},N_{train}^{SVP}=2^7)$ which has a training data structure (in increasing order of fidelity): $\{2^9,2^8,2^7,2^6,2^5\}$.
-This regular o-MFML model reports an error of around 1,681 $\rm cm^{-1}$, almost twice as much as for the previous one.
-The overall contour plot reveals that the use of very few training samples at SVP paired with a larger number of training samples at the lower fidelities results in MAEs that are comparable to the cases where one would use a lot more training samples at the SVP fidelity.
+Consider then, the block identified by $(N_{\rm train}^{631G}=2^{6},N_{\rm train}^{\rm SVP}=2^7)$ which has a training data structure (in increasing order of fidelity): $\{2^9,2^8,2^7,2^6,2^5\}$.
+This regular o-MFML model reports an RMAE 0.064, over twice as much as for the previous one.
+The overall contour plot reveals that the use of very few training samples at SVP paired with a larger number of training samples at the lower fidelities results in RMAEs that are comparable to the cases where one would use a lot more training samples at the SVP fidelity.
 In particular, this form of \textit{flattening} out the multifidelity training structure by using few training samples at the top fidelities and increasing the training samples at the cheaper fidelities, outperforms the regular o-MFML model (which are the diagonal blocks of the error contour).

-Similar observations are made for the 631G-321G and 321G-STO3G pairs of fidelities which are seen in the bottom row of Fig.~\ref{fig_error_contours}.
+Similar observations are made for the 631G-321G and 321G-STO3G pairs of fidelities which are seen in the bottom row of Figure \ref{fig_error_contours}.
 It is interesting to note, however, that the 321G-STO3G error contours do not follow the same trend as the others.
-Using very little 321G training samples and increasing the training samples at the STO3G fidelity does not result in lower MAE as seen from the top-corner red marker error being $\sim 2400~\rm cm^{-1}$ while the center marker reporting an error of $\sim 1740~\rm cm^{-1}$.
+Using very little 321G training samples and increasing the training samples at the STO3G fidelity does not result in lower RMAE as seen from the top-corner red marker error being 0.088 while the center marker reporting RMAE of 0.066.
 This is once again explained by the poor data distribution that has previously been reported for the STO3G fidelity \cite{vinod23_MFML, vinod_2024_oMFML, vinod2024_nonnestedMFML}.